Before we address this question specifically, let us lay a broader foundation concerning the use of the term “church” in the New Testament.

 God structured the individual congregation around an organization plan.

 Christ is the head of his church wherever it exists (Eph.
 1:22-23; Col. 1:18).
 Ultimately, he is the head of his church in every city throughout the world.

 However, in local churches where qualified men exist (1 Tim.
 3:1ff; Tit.
 1:1ff), the local body of believers is supervised by a group of men identified as “elders.”
 They are also known as bishops (overseers) or pastors (shepherds).

 The members are to submit to their overseers in matters of expediency (1 Thes.
 5:12; Heb.
 13:17) and regard them highly for their work’s sake.
 While these shepherds are prohibited from arrogating themselves to the position of “lords” over their flock (1 Pet.
 5:3), their exemplary leadership is to be revered and followed.

 Serving under these men in special areas that implement other important tasks are deacons, teachers, evangelists, etc.

 If Christ did not intend for his people to be a closely-bonded Christian family, why did he organize the local body in this way?

 Why Do Some Resist Local Membership?

-If one is not able to pursue that procedure, he should worship on the Lord’s day in his home, and then seek to win others to the truth, thus establishing a new church in his town as soon as is possible.
-The same plan may have to be initiated if there is no faithful church nearby, i.e., one with whom he can worship and work conscientiously.
+If one is not able to assemble with a local church, he should worship on the Lord’s day in his home and then seek to win others to the truth.
+Then, a new church can be established in his town according to the New Testament pattern.

-Not infrequently is the reality that some do not wish to be held responsible for their conduct.
-They desire to come and go at will.
+Sometimes there are those who do not wish to be held responsible for their conduct.
+They want to come and go as they please.
 They do not want to be accountable for faithful attendance, consistent giving, or any other responsibility.
-The do not intend to have their lifestyle monitored.
-They repudiate the idea that they should be under the oversight of elders.
+They do not intend to have their lifestyle monitored.
+And so they repudiate the idea that they should be under the oversight of elders.